IntegerMan/gitstractor/README.md

 - Expanding the range of visualizations available in the Jupyter notebook
 - Improving the user experience pulling data from larger repositories
-- Investigating Power BI Integration
+- Expanding the Range of Power BI Visualizations through additional measures, tabs, and visuals
 - Creating a desktop application for extracting and visualizing data

 If you'd like to submit a feature request or view the current backlog, please visit the [GitHub Issues tab](https://github.com/IntegerMan/gitstractor/issues)